What is a Street Vacation?

 18. Impact on Public Transportation Projects: If your project site is in the vicinity of a major transportation project such as Sound Transit, provide information about how your project responds to the public project.

-19. Environmental Impact Statement (EIS): If DPD determines that an EIS is required, the Petition may not proceed to City Council until this work is completed.
-DPD will require that the EIS contain a “No Vacation” alternative.
+19. Environmental Impact Statement (EIS): If Seattle DCI determines that an EIS is required, the Petition may not proceed to City Council until this work is completed.
+Seattle Department of Construction and Inspections will require that the EIS contain a “No Vacation” alternative.
 Provide a copy of the Draft and Final EIS with vacation/no vacation alternatives, or an environmental checklist, if applicable.

 20. Neighborhood Plan: If your project is located within the boundaries of an adopted neighborhood plan, demonstrate how your project advances the goals of the plan.
 Provide a map of the neighborhood planning area.